limemangler/limemangler.github.io/index.md

 ---
 layout: default
-title: home

 ---

-# This is the Home Page
+# This is the INDEX Page

 this is a paragraph